Inpacchi/Hackintosh-10850K-Z490-Gaming-Edge-WiFi/README.md

 - Single-Core Score: 1333
 - Multi-Core Score: 12,192
 - Temperature: 38 celsius average during less intensive calculations; 72-80 celsius average during more intensive calculations
+#### Notes
+I tried LLC mode 2 but saw peaks of 92 celsius and an average of about 89-90 celsius.
+It was much more stable temperature-wise on LLC mode 4.

 ### RAM
 - 3600 @ 1.35v, 14-14-14-34